ronreiter/interactive-tutorials/tutorials/learn-ts.org/en/Truthy and Falsy.md

 Tutorial
 -------

-TypeScript considers some values as falsy (which are similar to `false`):
+TypeScript considers some values as "falsy".
+When evaluated inside a boolean expression, they will act as `false`.
+Here are a few examples of falsy variables in TypeScript:

 * `false`
 * `0`